notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 ## Step 6: Generate PrismaClient

-For each change we make to the data model of `schema.prisma`, we have to generate the `PrismaClient` again.
+For each change you make to the data model of `schema.prisma`, you need to generate the `PrismaClient` again.

 Run the following command to generate a new `PrismaClient` which contains the [CRUD](https://www.prisma.io/docs/concepts/components/prisma-client/crud) operations for the new `User` model: